Writing Your Memoir – Three Months

 Turn your life experiences into a compelling narrative and hone your writing skills in an inspiring and supportive environment.

-Over three months, bestselling author of The Language of Kindness Christie Watson will teach on key elements of memoir writing, including how to map out your story, create vibrant characters that are true to life and leap off the page, and dramatise scenes to place the reader at the heart of the action.
-This will be an intensive and immersive course with weekly teaching sessions in London, during which Christie will lead lively, dynamic discussions as well as workshops.
+With weekly teaching and workshopping on Wednesday evenings – hosted on Zoom.
+Over three months, Rhik Samadder, journalist and author of the acclaimed memoir I Never Said I Loved You, will teach on key memoir writing topics, including how to map out your story, create vibrant characters that are true to life, and dramatise scenes to place the reader at the heart of the action.

 I found this course to be the most useful I have done over many years.
 Each component of it was well-targeted and very professional…It was a great vehicle for going more deeply into specific aspects of my work-in-progress.